ActionProjects/Actions/actions/pages/2020/ffpct.md

 Deliah, was supported in pushing forward to inform the, correct, city personell of the contractors failures to provide nutrition.

+### Gabriel & D'Artagnan

+Deliah gets support in pushing forward when there was doubt about whether the action should be pursued.

 ### The Officials

 Provide false and innacurate information; dissuading Deliah from continuing to inform the contract provider of the inadequacies.